 #10 Pão de alfarroba (Bread of Alfarroba)

-Alfarroba is used to bake bread, cakes, cookies, and produce liquors in Algarve.
-The pod is dried and then grounded, transforming it into flour.
-In Algarve when there was a shortage of wheat they used it to do this bread.
+Alfarroba is used to bake bread, cakes, and cookies and produce liquors in the Algarve.
+The pod is dried and then ground, transforming it into flour.
+In the Algarve, when there was a shortage of wheat, they used it to make this bread.
 Pão of Alfarroba is dark and dense with notes of Malt.
-It’s not a favorite of ours, but it surely has a distinctive flavor.
+It’s not our favorite, but it surely has a distinctive flavor.

 #11 Padas

 Padas is a typical bread from the center of Portugal, Aveiro.
-This bread has the shape of two small bread united.
-It is made with white wheat flour or wholemeal flour making it more light or dark.
-This bread has a high percentage of hydration, with a crunchy crust and a soft airy core.
+This bread has the shape of two small breads united.
+It is made with white wheat flour or wholemeal flour, making it lighter or darker.
+This bread has a high hydration percentage, with a crunchy crust and a soft, airy core.

 #12 Pão de Rio Maior (Bread of Rio Maior)